0xTadash1/dirstax/README.md

 ## Settings

 The key bindings can be changed as shown in this example.
-Please note that the environment variables should be set before loading dirstax.plugin.zsh.
+Please note that the environment variables should be set before loading `dirstax.plugin.zsh`.

 ```sh
 # Use Ctrl as the modifier key instead of Alt